 23 Queensberry Street, Carlton, VIC, 3053

-Allison is a Clinical Psychologist who has undertaken eight years of training to complete her combined Masters and PhD degrees in Clinical Psychology.
+Allison is a Senior Clinical Psychologist who has undertaken eight years of training to complete her combined Masters and PhD degrees in Clinical Psychology.
 With over 20 years of experience helping clients to build better lives she believes in the potential for all of us to continually grow, adapt and heal from the past.
 Helping clients to heal from trauma and connect authentically in their relationships, she brings curiosity, warmth and humour to her work.

 Working from a holistic, person-centered and compassion-based approach, Allison feels privileged to accompany her clients on their journey to achieve their goals.
 By creating a safe and non-judgemental space, she has helped a diverse range of clients in various settings including public health, private practice, inpatient and outpatient clinics and tertiary education.

 Allison is a member of the Australian Psychological Society’s (APS) College of Clinical Psychology and is registered with the Australian Health Practitioner Regulation Agency (AHPRA) with clinical practice endorsement.
-She has also completed her accreditation as a Board-approved supervisor for psychologists at all stages of their career.
+She has also completed her accreditation as a Board-approved supervisor for psychologists at various stages of their career.
 As part of her professional practice she receives regular peer supervision and attends workshops and conferences to keep up to date with current research and practice.

 Dr Allison Cahill, Psychology on the Park, Carlton